MicrosoftDocs/azure-docs-powershell/azps-10.1.0/Az.Synapse/Get-AzSynapseActiveDirectoryOnlyAuthentication.md

 -------------     --------------------------------- -----      ------------
 ContosoWorkspace                               True Consistent 3/23/2022 8:27:47 AM
 ```
-This command gets Azure AD only authentication for workspace ContosoWorkspace by ResourceId.
+This command gets Microsoft Entra ID only authentication for workspace ContosoWorkspace by ResourceId.

 ## PARAMETERS